MarcoSzawlowski/MarcoPygame/README.md

 -build it into an executable file

 #CONTROLS (will change)
-+ WASD movement
++ "wasd" movement
-+ q/e hurt/heal
++ "q/e" hurt/heal
-+ f debug mode for collision
++ "f" debug mode for collision

 #NOTES
 I've tried to set things up so that the basic features can easily be built into bigger features